• Skip to primary navigation

 Saucing the Burnt Ends

-In a small jar combine a ¼ cup ketchup, a ¼ cup bbq sauce, ½ cup brown sugar, ⅛ cup apple cider vinegar, and 2 Tbsp of the bbq rub you used to season the pork belly.
-Put a lid on the jar and shake it a few times then pour the sauce over the burnt ends.
+In a small jar combine a ¼ cup ketchup, a ¼ cup BBQ sauce, ½ cup brown sugar, ⅛ cup apple cider vinegar, and 2 Tbsp of the BBQ rub you used to season the pork belly.
+Put a lid on the jar, shake it a few times then pour the sauce over the burnt ends.

 Cover the pan with foil and seal it tight.
 Throw it back on the smoker and turn the heat up to 250.
 Don't go much higher than 250, because you'll risk burning, and you don't want to burn the burnt ends just yet!